Lupus590-CC/LuaStoned/readme.md

 ```

 You might have notice that we make no effort to hide that we are actually using lua files to store these.
 I'm a lazy human and don't want to make a custom format parser.

+# Large TODOs
+TODO: Lyqyd's packman support?
+TODO: SquidDev's blue shiny rocks support?
+TODO: missing CC builtin files?
+TODO: how to handle unused dependencies?
+TODO: how to handle dependencies changing on update?
+TODO: file metadata for what files belong to which installed programs and which were created but which program? kinda like https://www.computercraft.info/forums2/index.php?/topic/18646-rfc-metadata-file-structure-compatible-with-all-file-types/